rahul2512/MoCap_ML_workflow/README.md

 ## Model Details
 This file contains the code corresponding to the article "Machine Learning Workflows for Motion Capture-driven Biomechanical Modelling".
-This work rigorously implements and critically evaluate the performance of various popular ML models for mapping optical motion capture inputs to Biomechanical musculoskeletal outputs.
+This work rigorously implements and critically evaluate the performance of various popular ML models for mapping optical motion capture inputs to biomechanical musculoskeletal outputs.

 Finally, this research provides first-ever checklist of best practices for ML research in biomechanical modelling, the LearnABLE (Learning mAchines for BiomechanicaL modElling) checklist.

 ### Model Description